strang999/fe-code-challenge-mrq/README.md

 You should push the starting project monorepo to a private repository (Such as GitHub, GitLab ...)

-- The starting project should be on the `master` branch.
+- The starting project should be on the `main` branch.
 - The solution should be on a separate branch
-  - There should be an opened pull request from the solution branch to the `master` branch
+  - There should be an opened pull request from the solution branch to the `main` branch
   - The pull request should have a description of the changes
 - Once you are done, share the repository with `hiring.tech@mrq.com`